alohaconnect/A.C./index.md

 I am currently a Junior at the University of Hawaii at Manoa.
 My major is Computer Science with a focus in the security track.
 Some of my previously aquired skills are the various programing laguages that I've learned, such as, C, C++, Java, Javascript, etc. However, one of my goals is to improve my web development skills.

 ### Trevin Tejero
 I'm currently a Junior at the University of Hawaii at Manoa.
 My major is Computer Science with a focus in the security track.
+I would like to improve upon my web development and project management skills.

 ### Kaili Kameoka